Welcome to Rolling in D🤦🏻♀️h!

 About the Author: Jenny Blake

-Jenny Blake is a podcaster and the author of three award-winning books, including Life After College (2011), Pivot: The Only Move That Matters Is Your Next One (2016) and Free Time: Lose the Busywork, Love Your Business (2022).
+Jenny Blake is a keynote speaker and author of three award-winning books, including Life After College (2011), Pivot: The Only Move That Matters Is Your Next One (2016) and Free Time: Lose the Busywork, Love Your Business (2022).

 While at Google, her corporate alma mater, Jenny co-created a global drop-in coaching program called Career Guru that is still thriving today.
 Prior to that, she worked as the first employee at a political polling startup in Palo Alto later acquired by YouGov America.
 During her time at UCLA, she majored in political science and communications, interned at Rock the Vote, and graduated magna cum laude with Phi Beta Kappa honors.